ColbySawyer7/Lab_Installation/README.md

 <details><summary>Installing GVS</summary>
 <p>
 Prereq: A token must be generated from an authenticated user to access GVS as it is a private.
-Use the key.py to store the proper access token.
+Follow the UPDATE.md for more information.

     python3 br_install.py -g
     OR